aishwarya-1226/HomeConnectPro/README.md

-# HOME Connect
+# HOME Connect Pro

-HOME Connect is an application designed to streamline property management, listing, and inquiry processes.
+HOME Connect Pro is an application designed to streamline property management, listing, and inquiry processes.
 It supports multiple user roles including Clients, Property Purchasers, and Salespersons.

 ## Features